kgdunn/pid-book/univariate-review/univariate-review.rst

 The :ref:`previous section <univariate-about-variability>` has hopefully convinced you that variation in a process is inevitable.
 This section aims to show how we can visualize and quantify variability in a recorded vector of data.

 A histogram is a summary of the variation in a measured variable.
 It shows the *number* of samples that occur in a *category*: this is called a **frequency distribution**.
-For example: number of children born, categorized against their gender: male or female.
+For example: number of children born, categorized against their birth gender: male or female.

 .. image:: ../figures/univariate/histogram-children-by-gender.png
 	:scale: 40
-	:align: center
+	:align: left
+	:width: 900px
+	:alt: fake width

 The raw data in the above example was a vector of consisted of 2739 text entries, with 1420 of them as ``Male`` and 1319 of them as ``Female``.
 In this case ``Female`` and ``Male`` represent the two categories.